agneeshbarua/agneesh_website/_pages/Research.md

 ## Repeated evolution using the same building blocks
 ![image]({{ site.url }}{{ site.baseurl }}/assets/images/sp_fig.png){:width="400px"}{: .align-left}
 Evolution can occur with surprising predictability when faced with similar ecological challenges.
 How and why this repeatability occurs remains a central question in evolutionary biology, but the complexity of most traits makes it challenging to answer.
-For example, venoms of mammals and reptiles are believed to have independently evolved serine protease (SP) based toxins.
+Venoms of mammals and reptiles are believed to have independently evolved serine protease (SP) based toxins.
 But so far, the genetic path to this recruitment hasn’t been explored.
 Using comparative genomics and phylogenetics, we showed that SP-based toxins are homologous and originated from the same [ancestral gene][sp].
 Our results illustrate how a conserved genetic framework can still be a source of phenotypic novelty.

 ---
 ## A robust system for homeostasis can enable further molecular diversification